tplatt92/tplatt92/README.md

 Day 34: Spent some time looking at ways to create animations and interesting SVGs.
 In the evening I started learning about Nodejs and npm.

+Day 35: Refreshed our knowledge from the previous week on APIs and learned about the setTimeout and setInterval functions.
+We then created a working clock that was connecting to our locations real time.

+Day 36: We were introduced to Nodejs and initial set up.
+How to initialise a node project and install different packages.

+Day 37: Used nodejs to create CRUD functions that would form the basis of our API in the hackathon at the end of the week.

+Day 38: Introduced to expressjs to create our own server which would call upon different CRUD functions depending on what type of request would be created.

+Day 39: Hackathon day: We had to create our own API from scratch with crud functionality and different types of HTML requests.
+We were successful and managed to complete the task and even some stretch goals.
+We managed to hook the backend up to the front end using the cors package.
+We created a button which generated a random quote to the page using a get request that delivered an array of quotes and then selected one at random.

+Day 40: Weekend project was to create our own functioning API on our own, I created CRUD functionality for an API that processed user data.

+Day 41: Continued with the weekend project and managed not only to get each type of request working but connected it to the front end and manageed to build out a sleek design which could add and retrieve user data using query parameters.

+Day 42:

+Day 43: